 At Prudent Lenders, we know borrowers with excellent business ideas may have suffered from prior mistakes, even those resulting in a criminal record.
-It’s important to recognize an SBA loan isn’t out of reach for many of these prospective borrowers.
-If you have clientele in this position, keep their financing door open.
+Lenders will often disqualify borrowers with criminal histories after noting the SBA requirement that “owners and managers must be of good standing,” however, an SBA loan isn’t out of reach for many of these prospective borrowers.

 Step 2: Discuss the Offenses

 - When: Date of offense, including month, day (if possible) and year.

 - Where: City and state, or county and state where offense/s occurred.

 - What: Description of the specific charges (e.g. DUI, assault, forgery, robbery).

 - Charge/s: Description of the level of individual charges (e.g. misdemeanor, felony).

 - Disposition of Charges/How: Description of the disposition of the charges, including any fines imposed, jail time, probation terms, and so on.